ortonwang/GSD-Net/scripts/README.md

 Here, --T represent the Markov process step number,
       --theta1 represent the Bernoulli parameter controlling preference, --theta2 represent the Bernoulli parameter controlling preference.
-For our study, the hyperparameters used for simulated noisy labels are shown in Table X.
+For our study, the hyperparameters used for simulated noisy labels are shown in the following Table.
 | Noise Setting | Kvasir             | Shenzhen           | BU_SUC             | BraTS2019        |
 |---------------|------------------|------------------|------------------|----------------|
 | S_R           | M(200,0.8,0.05)  | M(200,0.8,0.05)  | M(200,0.8,0.05)  | M(200,0.8,0.05) |